vanheeringen-lab/seq2science/docs/content/workflows/scrna_seq.md

 The white-list will be installed automatically if the appropiate stechnology argument is provided via the `-x` parameter in short-hand syntax.

+##### BUS (Barcode/UMI/Set) format
+The `-x` argument indicates the read and file positions of UMIs and barcodes in the supplied R1/R2 fastq files.
+Kallisto bustools should auto-detect the correct settings if you use the short-hand syntax for your technology of choice, such as `-x 10xv2`.
+Internally, this is translated to the following group of `bc:umi:set` triplets:

+`0,0,16:0,16,26:1,0,0`

+The ` bc:umi:set` format can be supplied as an alternative to the short-hand syntax.
+For more information on the BUS format, consider the [Kallisto](https://pachterlab.github.io/kallisto/manual) manual.

 #### Examples

 ##### Quantification (10XV3)